cyurys/Practical-Machine-Learning/analysis.md

 # Out-of-sample error

-Out-of-sample error can be estimated 1-Accuracy of cross validation.
+Out-of-sample error can be estimated as 1 minus Accuracy of cross validation.
 Therefore it is:
 - 51.89% for the Classification Tree
 - 0.61% for the Random Forest